ArchKudo/JDev/README.md

 * Inheriting from base classes using `extend` keyword
 * Using `super` keyword to call constructor and methods from parent class
 * Using `@Override` to override function from parent class

+7. MethodOverloading
+* Using same name for methods with different signature
+    * i.e parameters and return type